What is Couchsurfing?

 We arrived to the apartment of our Chilean hosts early in the morning…perhaps too early on a Saturday morning.
 We were tired and cranky from an unpleasant overnight bus ride with 3am border crossing, but slapped smiles on our faces as we meet our welcoming hosts.
 The couple, still in their pajamas, greeted us cheerfully.
 We’d come with some food to share for breakfast and were touched by how quickly they assembled their kitchen table with toast, spreads, coffee and tea for us.
 Over breakfast we shared travel stories and learned about their desire to work in Australia where there are many work-exchange programs, not to mention a generous minimum wage.
 In Chile he works as a teacher and she works as a journalist.
 Their apartment was small but smarty decorated and somehow neatly contained his expansive record collection.
 From their apartment on the 17th floor, the view of the city was spectacular.
 They offered us their guest bedroom which was perfectly comfortable and just big enough to accommodate a double bed.

 In the evening we met our hosts at one of their favorite dinner haunts.
-We shared hot dog completos loaded with tomato, avocado, mayo, all other imaginable condiments, and beer.
-At the suggestion of our host, we tried the traditional cocktail, terremoto or earthquake in English.
-Sweet white wine, pineapple ice cream, and grenadine- drink too many and the ground may shake below your feet.
+We shared hot dog ‘completos’ loaded with tomato, avocado, mayo, all other imaginable condiments, and beer.
+At the suggestion of our host, we tried the traditional cocktail, ‘terremoto,’ or earthquake in English.
+Sweet white wine, pineapple ice cream, and grenadine - drink too many and the ground may shake below your feet.
 We were joined by their previous couch surfer, a fun Swedish girl relocating to Santiago to study anthropology.
-While sipping terremotos we compared and contrasted our cultures and educational systems/policies, which always makes for an interesting conversation.
+While sipping terremotos we compared and contrasted our cultures and educational systems/policies, which always makes for an interesting discussion.

-The following day our hosts took us to the biggest market in Chile.
-The Bio Bio market is a sprawling indoor/outdoor venue filled with antiques, furniture, food, knickknacks, electronics, odds and ends, and pleasantly enough, no tourist targeted chachkies.
+The following day our hosts took us to the Bio Bio Market, the biggest market in Chile.
+The Bio Bio Market is a sprawling indoor/outdoor venue filled with antiques, furniture, food, knickknacks, electronics, odds and ends, and pleasantly enough, no tourist-targeted chachkies.
 We explored the market for several hours getting lost and people watching.
 The food scene was phenomenal.
-We tried the local dish porotos granados, a belly warming corn and bean soup.
+We tried the local dish ‘porotos granados,’ a belly warming corn and bean soup.

 Later that evening, the last night with our hosts, we sat for wine and a game at their kitchen table.
-Being fellow board-gamers, we had spotted Settlers of Catan on their shelf, buried amongst their record collection and connected over sharing enjoyment for the game.
-Making it all the more interesting, their game was in Spanish (unsurprisingly) with the Game of Thrones expansion pack.
-Though they had to translate some of the cards for us, we managed to play the game while listening to the hosts hand selected music.
+Being fellow board-gamers, we had spotted Settlers of Catan on their shelf, buried amongst their record collection, and connected over sharing enjoyment for the game.
+Making it all the more interesting, their game was in Spanish, unsurprisingly, with the Game of Thrones expansion pack.
+Though they had to translate some of the cards for us, we managed to play the game while listening to a selection of the hosts hand-selected records.

 The following morning we headed out early to catch our flight to Punta Arenas.
-Though it was a short and sweet visit to Santiago it was impactful and memorable.
-Being able to talk with locals, hear their opinions, listen to their praise and criticisms about their city, their country, and their politics offers insight and delivers so much more depth than solely “seeing the sights” of a city.
+Though it was a short and sweet visit to Santiago, couchsurfing ensure that it was impactful and memorable.
+Being able to talk with locals, hear their opinions, listen to their praise and criticisms about their city, their country, and their politics offers insight and perspective that can be hard to gain as a tourist.
+For us, staying with locals always delivers more depth to our travels than solely “seeing the sights” of a city.